-Okay, Lithuania volunteers, we have a little challenge for you — you need to taste all of these treats during your semester and let us know which one is your favorite!
+Okay, Lithuania volunteers, we have a little challenge for you — taste all of these treats during your semester and let us know which one is your favorite!

 I know you’re excited to see some of beautiful castles and the Hill of Crosses, but have you thought about the food in this country?
 During your semester abroad in Lithuania, you will fall in love with some new favorite foods and picking a favorite will be tough.
 How do you choose between the Holy Donut shakes or the amazing sauce at Pizza Express?

 Want to pick your favorite Lithuanian treat and live in Eastern Europe for a semester?
-We’ll make this really easy and give you the chance to apply right here!
+We think yes — apply right here!

 - Yummy Juices

 There’s juice in America, but the juices in other countries are just so much better — Lithuania is no exception.
 Even if you can’t speak a word of the local language, you can still find some favorites in the grocery store because most packages have pictures!
 Some even have some English like this favorite juice drink.

 You may need to be a little adventurous with these because these pretty breads are often filled with something yummy, like bacon and onions, or dried fruits and nuts.
 Some are even filled with a soft and salty cheese or something sweet, like a cream cheese and fruit filling.